c0nap/dsci-capstone/docs/ingest_datasets.md

 BookSum and NarrativeQA require no external setup.

-Run the setup script to clean the `datasets` folder and download / allign datasets before the first run.
+Run the setup script to clean the `datasets` folder and download / align datasets before the first run.
 ```bash
 python -m src.components.ingest
 ```